SAP-samples/teched2022-DT181/exercises/ex3/README.md

 ![](./images/image12.png)

 (19) Select **CustomPage.controller.js**.
-The press handler implementation shows how navigation is done by using the extension API by simply passing the binding context.
+The press handler implementation shows how navigation is done by using the Flexible Programming Model routing extension API by simply passing the binding context to function **navigate**.

 ![](./images/image14.png)